 Before choosing a system, it is worth checking out how easy they are to open, close and lock.
 Do this in the supplier's showroom if you can.

 Many systems offer a level threshold where the track is level with the floor.
-Although they come with weatherproof facilities, the wise will ensure that there is good drainage with the outside surface sloping away from the door.
+Although they come with weatherproof facilities, the wise will ensure good drainage with the outside surface sloping away from the door.

 Other features to consider are whether you require window blinds, frames than provide trickle ventilation, textured paint finishes or other facilities such as cat flaps or letterboxes.